siavashk/pycpd/JOSS_Submission/paper.md

 of the most well known rigid point cloud registration algorithms is the Iterative Closest Point (ICP) algorithm [@121791; @CHEN1992145].
 ICP is an iterative algorithm where the following steps are iterated:

-  i) for every point on the moving point cloud find the closes point on the fixed point cloud ii) use a least squares approach to find the optimal transformation matrix (rotation, tranlsation, scaling, shear) to align the point correspondences found in i) iii) apply the transformation from ii) to the moving point cloud These steps are repeated until the root mean squared point-to-point distances from i) converges.
+  (1) for every point on the moving point cloud find the closest point on the fixed point cloud
+  (2) use a least squares approach to find the optimal transformation matrix (rotation, tranlsation, scaling, shear) to align the point correspondences found in (1)
+  (3) apply the transformation from (2) to the moving point cloud

+These steps are repeated until the root mean squared point-to-point distances from (1) converges.

 The coherent point drift (CPD) algorithm was created by Myronenko and Song [@5432191] to overcome many of the limitaitons of ICP and other previous registration